awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/README.md

 cd aws-greengrass-labs-iot-pubsub-framework/src

 # Build the component:
-greengrass-tools component build -d
+gdk component build -d

 # The above will create a greengrass-build and a zip-build directory with all of the files need to publish the component to the AWS Core.

 # Publish the component to AWS Core:
-greengrass-tools component publish -d
+gdk component publish -d

 ```

 The service skeleton component will now be published to the AWS IoT Core.
-You can verify in the [AWS IoT Console](https://ap-southeast-2.console.aws.amazon.com/iot/) by going to the **Components** section under the **Greengrass** menu as shown below:
+You can verify in the [AWS IoT Console](https://console.aws.amazon.com/iot/) by going to the **Components** section under the **Greengrass** menu as shown below:

 ![published-component](/images/published-component.png)

-**Note:** If you changed the component name as described in greengrass-tools-config.json file, the published component name will be as you applied.
+**Note:** If you changed the component name as described in gdk-config.json file, the published component name will be as you applied.

 ### Deploying the AWS Greengrass Skeleton Service Component to an AWS Core.

 The final step is to deploy the component to a registered AWS Greengrass Core:
-* In the [AWS IoT Console](https://ap-southeast-2.console.aws.amazon.com/iot/) go to **Greengrass >> Core devices** menu item and click on the Greengrass core to deploy too.
+* In the [AWS IoT Console](https://console.aws.amazon.com/iot/) go to **Greengrass >> Core devices** menu item and click on the Greengrass core to deploy too.

 * Select the **Deployments** tab and click on the managed deployment to add this component too.
 * Click **Revise**, **Next** then select the **aws-labs-iot-pubsub-framework** (or the renamed) component